muldjord/occurity/README.md

   ...
 </chart>
 ```
-Must be nedsted in the 'charts' node.
+Must be nested in the 'charts' node.
 This defines a single chart to be used by the software.
 It supports the following attributes, some of which are required:
 * caption="Caption" <-- The caption that is shown on-screen in VisuTest
 * type="font" (required) <-- The chart type.
 Currently supports 'font' and 'svg'
 * bgcolor="white" <-- Sets the background color of the chart (can be 'black', 'white' or hex as '#AABBCC')